 If he is your ex-boyfriend then his insistence that ‘he hasn’t done anything bad’ is irrelevant.
 The relationship is over and he needs to move on.
 Responding to his texts will just give him hope.

 I’m more concerned though by what you mean when you say “anything bad”.
 I’m hoping you mean that your ex doesn’t understand why you have split up rather than anything more sinister.

 If the reason you split was due to his neediness and clingy-ness, did you explain this to him when you split up?
 I’m assuming it was you who did the dumping.

 If his contacting you becomes more frequent then firstly I would urge you to make someone else aware of the situation for your own safety (better to be safe than sorry) and secondly to change your mobile phone number and cut him out of your life.

 If he starts turning up at your place or following you, you must tell somebody and explain what’s going on.

-Q: How do I answer it was nice to meet you text from a guy?
+Q: How do I answer a text from a guy which reads “it was nice to meet you?

-A: It depends how you met.
+A: It depends on how you met.
 Did you go on a date?